 - Put it in our resources page, where content has a longer shelf life for website visitors than the ever-changing blog homepage

-I was nervous about getting so many moving pieces together, but ultimately it has been a great learning experience that taught me many valuable lessons in teamwork, coordination, and now caffeine withdrawal.
+I was nervous about supervising so many moving pieces, but ultimately, it was an eye-opening learning experience that taught me many valuable lessons about teamwork, coordination, and caffeine withdrawal.

-If you’re thinking of putting on a similar event, but aren’t sure whether it’ll be a success or waste of time, I encourage you to give it a try and apply the lessons above.
+If you’re thinking of putting on a similar event, but aren’t sure whether it’ll be a success or a waste of time, I encourage you to give it a try and apply the above lessons.